akashagte/Python-IMDb-Ratings-Prediction/README.md

 # Python-IMDb-Recommendation-Engine
-Created a simple Recommendation Engine based on IMDb ratings and social media presence
+Created a simple Prediction Engine based on IMDb ratings and social media presence

 Human behaviour has been a subject of fascination for many years and it is even more interesting when it comes to predicting Movie Ratings based on the responses of thousands of individuals on platforms like the IMDb.